secureonelabs/heimdall_tools/README.md

 14. (opt) gem build inspec_tools.gemspec
 15. (opt) gem install inspec_tools
 16. (opt) test via the installed gem
-17. git commit -a -s `<your_branch>`
+17. git commit -a -s ``
 18. Open a PRs aginst the MITRE inspec_tools repo

 # Publishing a Release

 If you are a maintainer, it is very easy to cut a release of this gem:

 1. Click on "Releases" and there should be a draft pending.
 2. Make sure the Tag version and Release title match!
 3. Add any additional notes can be added in the Description box.
 4. Click "Publish release".
 5. Release notes will be posted and a new gem will be pushed to Rubygems & Github Packages with the version you specified on step 2.

 # Testing